Public holidays in New Zealand: History

+Half-holidays, or early closing days, were widespread from the 1900s to 1970s.
+They allowed 6 day weeks in shops and offices to include a half day off from 1 pm, on a day set by the local council.
+From the late 1840s the practice spread from Wellington and Christchurch.
+In the 1870s many towns adopted shopping half holidays, usually a Wednesday Thursday, or Saturday.
+From 1873 female factory workers had a half-holiday from 2 pm on Saturdays, from 1881 under-18s got it and, after 1891, the holiday started from 1 pm.
+The Shops and Shop Assistants Act 1892 gave shop assistants half-holidays starting at 1 pm, the shops themselves also being closed from 1894.
+From 1907 electors could set the day in local elections.

 Matariki

 In 2006, Māori Language Commissioner Haami Piripi proposed to make Matariki an official holiday.
 After public discussion, in 2009 a bill was introduced to make Matariki a public holiday; however, the bill was voted down at its first reading.
 Prime Minister Jacinda Ardern announced on 7 September 2020 that her government would create a new public holiday to celebrate Matariki should the Labour Party win the 2020 general election.
 Labour won the election, and in February 2021 Ardern announced that Matariki would become an annual public holiday with a variable date (June or July).
 The Matariki Public Holiday Bill received royal assent on 11 April 2022.
 The first Matariki public holiday was observed on 24 June 2022.

 National public holidays

-In New Zealand there are two types of national public holidays: those that are "Mondayised" and those that are not.

-Christmas Day and New Years' Day have always been Mondayised holidays, and from 2013 Waitangi Day and Anzac Day are also Mondayised.
-If these days fall on a weekend that the employee does not normally work then the holiday is transferred to the following Monday or Tuesday; if the employee would normally work on the particular weekend then it remains a traditional holiday and the employee is entitled to that day off on pay.
-If they would normally work on both days, they are only entitled to the traditional holiday and the Mondayised holiday is treated as a normal work day.
-Other public holidays are only taken on the day they fall and only employees who would have otherwise worked that day are entitled to a paid day off.